Nationals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- The Marlins' Braxton Garrett (2-2) will make his 13th start of the season.
+- The Marlins' Jesus Luzardo (5-5) will make his 15th start of the season.

-- Garrett has seven starts in a row of five innings or more.
+- In 14 starts this season, Luzardo has lasted five or more innings 11 times, with an average of 5.5 innings per appearance.

-- In 13 appearances this season, he has finished three without allowing an earned run.
+- In 14 appearances this season, he has finished one without allowing an earned run.

 |Opponent